dwmkerr/lifeline/README.md

 - [x] feat: show warning to regularly export events
 - [x] feat: use cloud firestore rather than local
 - [x] feat: feedback option
-- [ ] feat: show version number in menu
+- [x] feat: show version number in menu

 **v0.3**

+- [ ] chore: fix version number to 0.x series

 - [ ] feat: watch for firestore errors, test with new site
 - [ ] feat: consider moving search and filters into a filters context so it can be set from anywhere, e.g. on a dropdown from the life events letting you filter to similar events